upstream gifting

 What is upstream gifting?

 What if you gift your elderly parent an asset with massive capital gains?
-What if they held them until they get the step-up in basis at death, and then you inherit them back?
+What if they hold it until they get the step-up in basis at death, and then you inherit it back?
 No one ever pays the capital gains!
 This is upstream gifting!

-While death and taxes are not fun to think about, both will happen.
-Upon death, when you inherit an asset, its basis gets stepped up.
-Also, you can gift anyone 17k a year… even a parent!
+While death and taxes are not fun, both will happen.
+When you inherit an asset upon death, its basis gets stepped up.
+Also, you can give anyone 18k a year, even a parent!
 And if we put the two facts together…

 Why not gift away a low-basis asset and get it back a few years later with a step-up in basis?
 Let’s talk about upstream gifting and how it might help you erase some capital gains on highly appreciated assets.